 Kabardian national dances reveal this code of honor.
 The straight backs, regal movements and modest costuming all display a dignity and pride in Kabardian heritage.

-Against this backdrop, the 75-100 scattered Kabardian believers have an opportunity to shine as lights.
-Pray for boldness, unity, and vision.
-Isaiah 60: 1-3 Philippians 2:15
+The 75-100 scattered Kabardian believers have an opportunity to shine as lights.
+Pray for boldness, love, unity, and vision.

 Pray for the circulation of translated Scriptures into Kabardian cultural circles.
 The Kabardian New Testament was published in 2011.
-Audio versions of Luke, Ruth & Jonah are also prepared—and soon Proverbs.
-PRAY for the completion of the entire Bible in Kabardian in the next decade.
-Heb.4:12
+Audio versions of Luke, Ruth, Jonah and (hopefully) Proverbs are also prepared.
+Pray for the completion of the entire Bible in Kabardian in the next decade.

 |Expanded PDF Profile|